 With admission to state universities in Florida becoming more and more competitive each year, parents have a valid concern to wonder if their child will be accepted.
-Whether you’re saying “Go Gators,” or doing the Seminole chop, the changing face of college admissions in Florida can be tricky to keep up with, even between your close-together children’s senior years.
+Whether you’re saying “Go Gators,” or cheering for the Garnet & Gold, the changing face of college admissions in Florida can be tricky to keep up with, even between your close-together children’s senior years.

 “Our state is going through what North Carolina, Virginia, and Michigan went through 25 years ago regarding their flagship universities,” says Ryan Riggs, Episcopal’s Director of College Counseling.
 “The University of Florida and Florida State University are seeing more applications from in-state students than they have in the past.
 This means being accepted has a higher threshold than in the past.”